 Without a digital strategy in place, charities can create an online presence but will quickly lose out on the effectiveness and benefits if it is not kept up to date or regularly providing information that adds value.
 This can leave many businesses, even in the private sector, feeling like they are fumbling around in the dark and hoping that opportunities will seek them out, rather than creating their own.
 By creating a digital strategy around your core views and goals, you can reach your target audience on the platforms that they use most frequently, whether this is mobile, desktop or tablet.

 With a digital strategy prepared and making use of tools such as Google Analytics, charities can set up their goals to track and use gathered data to amend their digital strategy according to successful charity campaigns run in the past.
 It also provides the opportunity for charities to be more dynamic, reacting in real-time to events and disasters that they would normally be trailing behind to support offline.
+In the eyes of search engines, like Google, your digital strategy needs to be both informative and engaging for your visitors.
+The more valuable and trustworthy your content is, the faster you will see uploaded content indexed in search results and the easier it is for your target audience to find you online.

 How to Action a Digital Transformation